SublimeVentures/portal/README.md

 ## ToDo
-- is expired only those without amount
-- clear hash if different/fresh
-- investment status on list
-- 404 page
-- loader page

 - vote vs pledge
 - investment updates - isPaused, isConfirmed, isExpired (check on backed)
 - fcfs only one investment